 In summary, 33 homes were listed for sale in North Stonington by local Realtors as of January 3rd.
 This is 9 fewer than the 42 that had been actively listed on December 1st.
-Of these 33 properties, 29 were also actively listed as of December 1st, and 19 had also been actively listed three months ago on October 1st.
+Of these 33 properties, 29 were also actively listed as of December 1st, and 19 had also been actively listed 3 months ago on October 1st.
 There were 5 homes under deposit on January 3rd.
 There were 7 closings and 2 new listings added to the CTMLS listings in December for North Stonington.

 The average size for the 33 homes actively listed on January 3rd is a little over 1875 square feet with the range going from 620 to almost 3850 square feet.
 The number of bedrooms ranges from 1 to 8 and the average is 3.4 bedrooms.
 The number of full bathrooms also ranges from 1 to 8 but the average is 2.2 full bathrooms; 12 (~36%) of these homes had at least one half-bathroom.
 The following charts give a little more data about the size-related attributes of these homes.

 The average listing price for these 33 homes is a little under $385,000 but well above the median of approximately $291,000.
 Prices range from a little under $83,000 to $1,400,000.
-The chart below gives more detail about factors related to the listing price in breaking down the number of homes by living area (square feet) and number of bedrooms (for homes with 2-6 bedrooms), and the average listing price for each combination of living area/#bedrooms for homes with active listings as of January 3rd.
+The chart below gives more detail about factors related to the listing price in breaking down the number of homes by living area (square feet) and number of bedrooms (for homes with 2-6 bedrooms), and the average listing price for each combination of living area/number of bedrooms for homes with active listings as of January 3rd.

 As of January 3rd, there were also 5 homes under deposit.
 The average size for the homes under deposit is a bit under 1650 square feet.
 These homes had an average of 2.8 bedrooms and 1.8 full bathrooms.
 The average listing price for the homes under deposit was about $190,000 with the prices ranging from about $120,000 to $285,000.